daniel-noam/disney-solitaire-mtx-utilities/README.md

 - **AssetBundle Viewer** — what is in a bundle, how big, and what it references.
 - **Folder Structure Generator** — create a folder tree from a saved profile.
 - **Sprite Editor** — 9-slice borders, cleanup and bleed, mask generation.
 - **EasyUpload** — drag a build folder, review the diff against S3, upload.
+Afterwards it hands the config JSONs off to the campaign folder the build was staged in.
 - **Git Local Exclude Manager** — `.git/info/exclude` and skip-worktree, with a UI.
 - **Material Extractor & Assigner** — pull TMP materials out and reassign them.
 - **TMP Rich Text Builder** — compose and preview TMP rich text.